jduval23/feed-specifications/direct-publisher-feed-specification.md

 | genres | string | Optional | The genre(s) of the video.
 Must be one of the values listed in [Genres](#genres).
 | credits | [Credit Object](#credit) | Optional | One or more credits.
 The cast and crew of the video.
 | rating | [Rating Object](#rating) | Optional | A parental rating for the content.

+ ### **shortForm Ad Guidelines**

+- Please leave this filed blank
+- Content less than 20 minutes with no adBreaks listed will automatically receive a single pre-roll ad

 Short-form Video Object Example: